jackedwardbeard/AUTH_JWT/README.md

 # Login Persistence

-Every time the app loads:
+When we login, we:

+1 - have an accessToken stored into our localStorage and a refresh token stored into our cookies, as an httpOnly cookie 2 - hit the /getUser endpoint (refreshEnabled) and use that access token to get the details of the user associated with the userID stored in the accessToken
+3 - these details are stored into context called 'user'

+Since we can't just do that once, because context will disappear on page refreshes, every time the app loads, a useEffect function performs the following:

-* 1) check browser local storage for access token
+1 - check browser local storage for access token
-* 1.1) if it's not there, attempt to refresh a new access token, then repeat steps (2.2.3) to (2.2.5)
-* 2) if it is there, try to get the details of the user attached to it (through the /getUser endpoint - which has middleware that will check validity of access token)
+1.1 - if it's not there, attempt to refresh a new access token, then repeat steps (2.2.3) to (2.2.5) 2 - if it is there, try to get the details of the user attached to it (through the /getUser endpoint - which has middleware that will check validity of access token)
-* 2.1) if the accessToken is valid, user details are returned and stored into 'user' context
-* 2.2) if the access token is there, but not valid (i.e., expired), attempt to refresh access token
-* 2.2.3) if refresh token is present in cookies and is valid, refresh access token, getUser details again, store them into 'user' context
+2.1 - if the accessToken is valid, user details are returned and stored into 'user' context 2.2 - if the access token is there, but not valid (i.e., expired), attempt to refresh access token 2.2.3 - if refresh token is present in cookies and is valid, refresh access token, getUser details again, store them into 'user' context
-* 2.2.4) if refresh token is present in cookies but NOT valid, force log the user out (set user context to null and clear localStorage of accessTokens)
+2.2.4 - if refresh token is present in cookies but NOT valid, force log the user out (set user context to null and clear localStorage of accessTokens)
-* 2.2.5) if refresh token is not present in cookies, force log the user out (set user context to null and clear localStorage of accessTokens)
+2.2.5 - if refresh token is not present in cookies, force log the user out (set user context to null and clear localStorage of accessTokens)

+This means as long as there is a valid access token, user login will always persist.
+This means as long as there is a valid refreshToken, login will always persist, as invalid access tokens can simply be refreshed for a new one.
+When there is an invalid/missing access token AND an invalid/missing refresh token, then login persistence stops, and the user is force logged out.

 # What it does so far
 * Allows local register